18F/uswds-data/README.md

 npm start
 ```

-Go to `127.0.0.1:4000` in your browser — you should be viewing a local instance of [standards.usa.gov](https://standards.usa.gov).
+Go to `127.0.0.1:4000` in your browser — you should be viewing a local instance of the Data Design Standards.

 Here are a few other utility commands you may find useful: